ICGC-TCGA-PanCancer/pancancer-documentation/production/site-specific/README.md

 ### ETRI with Arch3

 1. ETRI seems to have no networking setup for openstack.
 Simply blank this value in your masterConfig.json
-2. Use the same workaround as above to direct the deployer to point at a different sensu-server.
-Since the new version of the monitoring-bag has this value hard-coded to lookup from an environment variable, disable this and put in the ip address for the external sensu server.
+2. ~~ Use the same workaround as above to direct the deployer to point at a different sensu-server.
+Since the new version of the monitoring-bag has this value hard-coded to lookup from an environment variable, disable this and put in the ip address for the external sensu server. ~~ Newer versions of youxia allow you to simply not deploy the server component via youxia
 3. Note that the ~/.ssh/gnos.pem location has changed.
 It is now ~/.gnos/gnos.pem.
 Change this in your bwa template.
 4. To kick things off, use the following commands: